ng-Classic/ng-classic/aio/content/guide/dependency-injection-overview.md

 ## Prerequisites

-You should be familiar with the Angular apps in general, and have the fundamental knowledge of Components, Directives, and NgModules.
+You should be familiar with the Angular Classicapps in general, and have the fundamental knowledge of Components, Directives, and NgModules.
 It's highly recommended that you complete the following tutorial:

 [Tour of Heroes application and tutorial](tutorial/tour-of-heroes)

-## Learn about Angular dependency injection
+## Learn about Angular Classicdependency injection

 <div class="card-container">
   <a href="guide/dependency-injection" class="docs-card" title="Understanding dependency injection">